CyberKiller/AutoChronoGG/README.md

 # AutoChronoGG

+## Notice: Chrono.gg closed their coin store so this script won't work anymore.

 A Python script to automatically get the daily coins on Chrono.gg This fork has added support for the Gmail oauth API.